-Christiansen has served as the Chair of the Finance Department since 2005.
-During his tenure as chairman, the department has raised funds for two research centers, an academic and corporate speaker series, a student investment fund, a trading room, and an annual conference.
-In addition, under his direction, the department has started a new Master of Science in Finance Program and has revised the Doctoral Program in Finance.
-Prior to becoming the Chair of the Department, he was the Ph.D.
-Program Coordinator in Finance for 12 years.
-He has also served on numerous committees and performed many special assignments in academics, industry, and government.
+During his tenure as chairman, he has raised funds for two research centers, an academic and corporate speaker series, a student investment fund, a trading room and an annual conference.
+Under his direction, the department started the Master of Science in Finance (MSF) Program and revised the Doctoral Program in Finance.
+Prior to becoming department chair, he was the Ph.D.
+Program coordinator in finance for 12 years.
+He also has served on numerous committees and performed many special assignments in academics, industry and government.

-Christiansen has taught a variety of courses at Florida State University, including a doctoral seminar in financial institutions, MBA courses in business conditions analysis and economic policy, and undergraduate courses in financial institutions and markets, commercial banking, and special topics in finance and economics.
-He was honored with the 2008 Florida State University Distinguished Teacher Award, the first time a faculty member in the College of Business had been given this prestigious teaching award.
-In addition, he has been awarded the MBA Professor of the Year Award seven times, the University Teaching Award three times, the Florida State University Guardian of the Flame Award in 2008, and the Christopher C. Campbell Distinguished Alumni Award and the Florida State University Distinguished Teacher Award.
+Christiansen has taught a variety of courses at Florida State, including a doctoral seminar in financial institutions, MBA courses in business conditions analysis and economic policy, and undergraduate courses in financial institutions and markets, commercial banking, and special topics in finance and economics.
+He has been awarded with the MBA Professor of the Year Award seven times, the University Teaching Award three times, the Florida State University Guardian of the Flame Award, the Christopher C. Campbell Distinguished Alumni Award and the Florida State University Distinguished Teacher Award.